Lapin0t/phd-manuscript/main/02_games.typ

 There, a strategy is represented by a subset of traces (finite or infinite sequences of moves), i.e., by a formal language, subject to additional conditions.
-While perfectly valid in a classical logic or set-theoretic meta-theory, when translated directly to type theory, both of these representations eschew the computational content of strategies.
+While perfectly valid in a classical logic or set-theoretic metatheory, when translated directly to type theory, both of these representations eschew the computational content of strategies.

 Our basis for an idiomatic type theoretical encoding of automata follows the